Catch Them While You Can

 Seiler & Speer

-Followed by Seiler & Speer, a momentary hit-wonder in and from Austria, did not exactly enhance my mood.
+Seiler & Speer, a momentary hit-wonder from Austria, did not exactly enhance my mood.
 I felt like on Oktoberfest or the like.
 Anyway, I found that they were actually quite alright.
-The vocals were fine and so were the musicians, but the best thing was is that they were really sympathetic and motivated the crowd.
-Righteously they also made sure to mention that they feel very out of place on a rock festival like that one, but honestly thanked everybody for supporting them, which was really nice.
+The vocals were fine and so were the musicians, but the best thing was that they were really sympathetic and motivated the crowd.
+Righteously, they also made sure to mention that they feel very out of place on a rock festival like this one, but heartily thanked everybody for supporting them, which was really nice.

 The festival’s headliner, Deep Purple, was naturally arousing the most excitement that night.
 The crowd was expecting hard rock hymns by one of the greatest hard rock bands of all time.
 Well, that’s what the crowd got, starting off with Highway Star.
-Knowing that Ian Gillan’s voice is not comparable anymore to his younger days, and the fact of Highway Star being a very difficult song lyrically and melodically, that song didn’t turn out all too well.
-But I was prepared for that and looked forward to what came next.
+Knowing that Ian Gillan’s voice is not comparable anymore to his younger days, and the fact of Highway Star being a very difficult song lyrically and melodically, it didn’t turn out all too well.
+But I was prepared for this and looked forward to what came next.
 Funny thing was that again the performance was the opposite to the act before.
 Now, the concert got better and better toward the end regarding Ian Gillan’s vocals.
-Instrumentally both bands were flawless.
-They naturally played the classics: Strange Kind of Woman, Black Night, Smoke on the Water and Hush for the encore.
+Instrumentally, both bands were flawless.
+They naturally played the classics Strange Kind of Woman, Black Night, Smoke on the Water and Hush for the encore.

 To sum it up: three out of six acts were really cool.
 Ten Years After surprised me because of the very good singer, Ian Anderson and Deep Purple were partially exactly how I hoped they would be, and partially they didn’t fulfill my expectations.
-The main point here being that age always takes its toll, and that an era of legends is definitely coming to an end – you can feel it more than ever now.
-So just make the most of it and use every chance you get to see your legends – I’m glad I did.
+The main point here being that age always takes its toll, and that an era of legends is definitely coming to an end – you can feel it now more than ever.
+So just make the most of it and use every chance you get to see them – I’m glad I did.